CauaPablo/About-me-/README.md

-- 👋 Hi, I’m @CauaPablo
+- 👋 Hi, I’am @CauaPablo
 - 👀 I’m interested in Data engineering and Artificial intelligence
-- 📫 How to reach me @Dataside
+- 📫 How to reach me: @Dataside

 <!---
 CauaPablo/CauaPablo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.